Top Longevity Treatments to Try in 2026: From IV Therapy to Biohacking Retreats

 5. Traditional Chinese Medicine for Long-Term Balance

-While many longevity treatments rely on modern technology, there’s an equal—if not stronger—movement back toward ancient healing systems.
-Traditional Chinese Medicine (TCM) is one of the most respected.
+While many longevity treatments use modern technology, there is also a strong movement back to ancient healing systems.
+Traditional Chinese Medicine (TCM) is one of the most respected of these.

 TCM views aging through the lens of energy flow, organ harmony, and the natural cycles of life.
 Treatments might include: